 - ✓ Perform Functional Simulation and Timing Simulation of your design.
 Demonstrate this to your TA. - Behavioral Simulation: Add the internal signal DO the waveform view.
 Go to: SCOPE window: testbench $\rightarrow$ UUT.
 Then go to Objects Window $\rightarrow$ Signal(s) $\rightarrow$ Add to Wave Window.
-Then, re-run the simulation. - If your circuit works as expected, the data written on DI will appear on DO (when wr\rd=0) for the corresponding address. - ✓ I/O Assignment: Generate the XDC file associated with your board. - Suggestion (for Basys 3, use SW15 instead of CPU RESETN for resetn input)
+Then, re-run the simulation. - If your circuit works correctly, the data written on DI will appear on DO (when wr\rd=0) for the corresponding address. - Complete the timing diagram in the figure based on your Vivado simulation (you can use hexadecimals for the cases when wr rd=1). - ✓ I/O Assignment: Generate the XDC file associated with your board. - Suggestion (for Basys 3, use SW15 instead of CPU RESETN for resetn input)

-Board pin names CLK100MHZ CPU_RESETN SW7 SW6-SW4 SW3-SW0 CA-CG AN7-AN0 Signal names in code clock resetn wr_rd address 2 - address 0 DI 3 -DI 0 CA-CG AN7-AN0
+Board pin names CLK100MHZ CPU_RESETN SW7 SW6-SW4 SW3-SW0 CA-CG AN7-AN0 Signal names in code clock resetn wr_rd address 2 - address 0 DI 3 -DI 0 CA-CG AN 7 -AN 0

 - The board pin names (except CPU\RESETN) are used by all the listed boards (Nexys A7-50T/A7-100T, Nexys 4/DDR, Basys 3).
 I/Os: Note that CA-CG and AN7-AN0 are active low; whereas the switches are active high. - Note: synchronous circuits always require a clock and reset signal. - ✓ Reset signal: As a convention in this class, we use active-low reset (resetn).
-As a result, ensure that resetn is tied to the proper board resource: - Nexys A7-50T/A7-100T, Nexys 4/DDR: For resetn, use CPU RESETN pin.
+As a result, ensure that resetn is tied to the proper board resource: - · Nexys A7-50T/A7-100T, Nexys 4/DDR: For resetn, use CPU RESETN pin.
 This is an active-low push button. - Basys 3: There is no active low push button.
 Thus, for resetn, use SW15.
 Even though SW15 is active high, we can still think of it as active-low resetn, where the circuit is reset when the switch position is OFF ('0'). - ✓ Clock signal: Like other signals in the XDC file, you need to uncomment the lines associated with the clock signal and replace the signal label with name used in your code.
 In addition, there is parameter -period that is set by default to 10.00.
 This is the period (in ns) that your circuit should support.

-- Basis 3: In these lines, replace the label clk with the signal name used in your code (clock): set\property PACKAGE\PIN W5 [get\ports clk] set\property IOSTANDARD LVCMOS33 [get\ports clk] create clock -add -name sys clk pin -period 10.00 -waveform {0 5} [get ports clk] - Generate and download the bitstream on the FPGA and test.
+- Basis 3: In these lines, replace the label clk with the signal name used in your code (clock): set\property PACKAGE\PIN W5 [get\ports clk] set\property IOSTANDARD LVCMOS33 [get\ports clk] create\clock -add -name sys\clk\pin -period 10.00 -waveform {0 5} [get ports clk] - ✓ Generate and download the bitstream on the FPGA and test.
 Demonstrate this to your TA. - Submit (as a .zip file) all the generated files: VHDL code files, VHDL testbench, and XDC file to Moodle (an assignment will be created).
 DO NOT submit the whole Vivado Project.